Extorius/fluent-docs/docs.md

 ## Misc
 ### Auto Selecting Tab
-This should be at the end of your code, first tab is recommended.
+This should be close to the end of your code, first tab is recommended.
 ```lua
 Window:SelectTab(1) -- Selects the first tab
 ```